gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ![Alt Image Text](./images/zeppelin-sql-result.png "Zeppelin Welcome Screen")

+> **What you should see:** A paginated, scrollable table in the Zeppelin UI showing all airport columns with proper alignment — much more readable than the raw `show()` output.

 Let's see some other SQL statement in action, first with a `GROUP BY`

 ```sql